HETARTH7/xrossfit-server/Readme.md

 # Xrossfit Server

 A **fitness tracking and e-commerce app** built with Spring Boot.
-Users can log workouts, shop for fitness equipment, track purchases, and use promotions for discounts.
+Users can log workouts and shop for fitness equipments.

 ---